sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 ## Lab Scenario

 The lab focuses on scaling out GitHub Advanced Security (GHAS) adoption, covering strategic approaches, security overview dashboards, webhooks integration, and repository rulesets.
-It emphasizes aligning GHAS rollout strategies, creating internal documentation, and scaling code and secret scanning.
+It emphasizes aligning GHAS rollout strategies, creating internal documentation, scaling code, and secret scanning.
 Additionally, it explores GHAS's security overview dashboard for insights and demonstrates webhook setup for external reporting tools like SIEM.
 Finally, it discusses the implementation of repository rulesets for enforcing branch and tag policies, enhancing security and compliance across repositories at scale.

-## Lab objectives
+## Lab Objectives
 In this lab, you will perform:

 - Task 1: How to grow adoption?
 How to communicate about GHAS internally?